Planes in four space and four associated CM points: Introduction

 First non-averaged results as in Theorem \ref{thm:main} have been established by Linnik \cite{linnik} and Skubenko \cite{skubenko} (with a congruence condition at one prime) and Duke \cite{duke88} (building on work of Iwaniec \cite{iwaniecforduke} and without any congruence condition).
 Duke's theorem shows equidistribution of integer points on two-dimensional spheres and of CM-points on $\mathcal{X}_2$.

 We use these results to obtain the equidistribution on the individual factors of our space.
 Using a theorem \cite[Thm.~1.4]{EL-joining2} of the second named author with Lindenstrauss we then upgrade this information to joint equidistribution.
 This method of proof has already been used in the work \cite{AES3D} of the first and the second named author with Shapira.
+Note that the proof of Theorem~\ref{thm:main} (much like the main result in \cite{AES3D}) can currently not be adapted to provide an error rate as in \cite{Maass56,Maass59,Schmidt-count,Schmidt-shapes,HoreshKarasik,EffDisjoint}.

+\begin{remark} Our techniques also yield a version of Theorem~\ref{thm:main} for \emph{oriented} subspaces, see Theorem~\ref{thm:oriented} for the statement.
+The authors find Theorem~\ref{thm:main} to be the geometrically more appealing version of these theorems which is why it is presented as the main result, though Theorems \ref{thm:main} and \ref{thm:oriented} are (certainly from the dynamical viewpoint) morally equivalent.
+Given an oriented rational subspace, one can associated to it shapes in the modular curve $Y_0(1)$ which are (as opposed to the above points) truly complex multiplication points. \end{remark}

-Our main motivation for the study of the sets $\mathcal{J}_D$ has been geometric.
-As it turned out, the construction of the CM-points $z_1^L, z_2^L, z_3^L, z_4^L$ is in fact strongly related to the group law of the Picard group of an order in $\Q(\sqrt{-D})$.
+\begin{remark} Our main motivation for the study of the sets $\mathcal{J}_D$ has been geometric.
+As it turned out, the construction of the CM-points $z_1^L, z_2^L, z_3^L, z_4^L$ has a rather surprising relation to the group law of the Picard group of an order in $\Q(\sqrt{-D})$.
 In this way our equidistribution result also has an arithmetic counterpart, see Theorem \ref{thm:arithmeticversion}.
+To describe a slightly simpler but analogous result, write $\mathbf{z}_{[\Fa]} \in Y_0(1)$ for the CM point associated to a proper ideal class $\Fa$ of a quadratic order $\mathcal{O}$.
+Then sets of tuples

+where $[\Fa],[\Fb]$ vary over proper ideal classes of $\mathcal{O}$ are equidistributed in $Y_0(1)^6$ when the discriminant of $\mathcal{O}$ goes to infinity (given two splitting conditions).
+There are no clear dependencies between the coordinates of these tuples (in the ambient space $Y_0(1)$) which is a good reason to suspect this equidistribution statement.
+The same cannot be said about Theorem~\ref{thm:main} a priori. \end{remark}

-We would also like to remark that the proof of our theorem can be used to strengthen our result.
+\begin{remark}[Glue groups] We would also like to remark that the proof of our theorem can be used to strengthen our result.
 In fact, Theorem \ref{thm:main} can be formulated to consider only planes $L\in \mathcal{R}_D$, whose glue group is of a fixed isomorphism type (see Theorem~\ref{thm:equi along isotypes}).
-Here, the glue group of a lattice $L$ is an invariant which captures additional information on the lattice including the discriminant (see e.g.~McMullen \cite{McMullenglue} or Section \ref{section:glue groups} for definitions).
+Here, the glue group of a lattice $L$ is an invariant which captures additional information on the lattice including the discriminant (see e.g.~McMullen \cite{McMullenglue} or Section \ref{section:glue groups} for definitions). \end{remark}

+\begin{remark}[Extensions] Theorem~\ref{thm:main} can be generalized to arbitrary quaternion algebras (or rather norm forms on quaternion algebras).
+In \cite{2in4General}, the first and last named authors together with Horace Chaix generalize the above results to arbitrary quadratic forms using the language of Clifford algebras.